 gpg-connect-agent killagent /bye gpg-connect-agent updatestartuptty /bye gpg-connect-agent /bye

-From this, the quick-n-dirty solution is to add that command to as a bash alias by appending this line to the end of the
+Knowing this, the quick-n-dirty solution is to add that command as a bash alias by appending this line to the end of the

 alias gpgreset='gpg-connect-agent killagent /bye; gpg-connect-agent updatestartuptty /bye; gpg-connect-agent /bye'